StefanScott/urweb-queryX1-dyn/README.md

 *(3) Likely cause of error:*

-It seems more likely that the error is a simpler one - not involving some mis-connection in the "wiring" between the source and the signal, but instead involving:
+It seems more likely that the error has a simpler cause - not involving some mis-connection in the "wiring" between the source and the signal, but instead involving:

 - *(most likely, since the compile error complains about [lines 27-33 of queryX1dyn.ur](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L27-L33))* a conflict between the type of the value [return ( showRows' aFilterSignal )](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L30-L31) versus what the `<dyn>` tag in function `showRows` expects (or what some "parent" `<xml>` fragment within that same function expects); or